manoafitnessfinder/manoafitnessfinder.github.io/index.md

 ## Milestone 3

 For this milestone we focused on usability and reliability and added in minor feature improvements to features that were already implemented in milestones 1 and 2.
 We added the feature to allow users to "subscribe" to their friends events.
 The event organizer can see the list of people who have stated that they are coming in the my events page.
 Lastly we worked on dynamic buttons such as if you are attending your friends event then you dont need to subscribe to the even twice.
-Similarly for the friends page if you already added a friend the add a friend button is not visible to you.
+Similarly if you have already added someone as a friend then the button to add them is not shown.

 Milestone 3 was managed using <a href="https://github.com/manoafitnessfinder/app/projects/3">ManoaFitnessFinder GitHub Project Board M3</a>: